IN THE SPOTLIGHT

-The Federal Trade Commission's Consumer Sentinel Network (CSN) collects information about consumer fraud and identity theft from the FTC and numerous other organizations, including the Federal Bureau of Investigation, U.S. Secret Service, Attorney Generals Offices, and various State and local law enforcement agencies.
-According to the FTC report, Consumer Sentinel Network Data Book for January - December 2012 (2013), the CSN received over 2 million consumer complaints between January and December 2012.
+The Federal Trade Commission's Consumer Sentinel Network (CSN) collects information about consumer fraud and identity theft from the FTC and numerous other organizations, including the Federal Bureau of Investigation (FBI), U.S. Secret Service, Attorney Generals Offices, and various State and local law enforcement agencies.
+According to FTC's, Consumer Sentinel Network Data Book for January - December 2013 (2014), the CSN received over 2 million consumer complaints in 2013.
 Findings from an analysis of those complaints include:

-- Of the more than 2 million complaints received during calendar year 2012, identity theft complaints accounted for 18% of all complaints.
+- Of the complaints received in 2013, identity theft complaints accounted for 14% of all complaints.

-- Forty-two percent of identity theft complainants reported whether they contacted law enforcement.
-Of those victims, 68% notified a police department.
-Fifty-four percent of these indicated a report was taken.
+- Forty-one percent of identity theft complainants reported whether they contacted law enforcement.
+Of those victims, 74% notified a police department and 61% indicated a report was taken.